PECOS-packages/PECOS/docs/proposals/001-from-guppy-tag-referenced-detectors.md

   public-API caveat only).
 - Rust/Python schema duplication/divergence: **now closed.** All
-  detector/observable validation (JSON shape, `D0`/`L0` id forms, tracked-Pauli rejection, "exactly one of records/meas_ids", `num_measurements` consistency, out-of-range records, and `meas_id` resolution against the circuit's stable stamped `MeasId`s) lives solely in the Rust DEM builder; `from_guppy` is a thin wrapper that traces and forwards metadata verbatim. `meas_ids` is an alternative to `records` (not additive); an entry carrying both is rejected fail-loud rather than silently collapsing to `records` (a regression a fourth review caught in the intermediate consolidation).
+  detector/observable validation (JSON shape, `D0`/`L0` id forms, tracked-Pauli rejection, at-least-one of records/meas_ids, `num_measurements` consistency, out-of-range records, and `meas_id` resolution against the circuit's stable stamped `MeasId`s) lives solely in the Rust DEM builder; `from_guppy` is a thin wrapper that traces and forwards metadata verbatim. `meas_ids` is an alternative to `records` (not additive).
+Co-presence of both is *allowed but must be redundant*: the surface `logical_circuit` path legitimately emits both (records = legacy Stim offsets, meas_ids = the same measurements as stable ids), so `validate_metadata_refs` resolves `meas_ids` and requires the resolved offset set to equal `records`; a non-redundant pair is rejected fail-loud rather than silently collapsing to `records` (a regression the fourth and sixth reviews caught in the intermediate consolidation).

 So the previous "proven sound for straight-line / surface byte-identical" statement is accurate again *only after the guard revert*; it was false in the